amangohel/address_service/README.md

     - Creates a test user with a token you can use to query the api
     - You can use the email from this test user as well as password “password” on the login/logout endpoints
     - You can use this token in your rest client to test endpoints (postman, insomnia etc)
+- `python manage.py runserver`

 ## How to view API docs
+- Make a note of the token from the step above
 - navigate to [http://localhost:8000/docs/](http://localhost:8000/docs/)
 - Click on Authorize
 - Copy and paste your token into the field as "Token --value-of-token--"